alimomennasab/VGGNet/README.md

-# VGGNet
+# VGGNet Archetypes

-Several VGGNet archetypes (VGG11, VGG13, VGG16, VGG19)
+This repository contains the code for several VGGNet archetypes, including VGG11, VGG13, VGG16, and VGG19.